-In February of this year, the government changed the rules for protecting structures from the potential for terrorist threats.
-This was an update of the original Unified Facilities Criteria (UFC 4-020-01) published on July 31, 2002.
+In February of 2012, the government changed the rules for protecting structures from the potential for terrorist threats.
+This was an update to the original Unified Facilities Criteria (UFC 4-020-01) published on July 31, 2002 regarding site protection.

-Aside from the date, the latest revision was gleaned from the lessons learned during the past decade, which included a number of design and construction changes that are meant to protect both lives and property.
+The latest revision was gleaned from the lessons learned during the past decade.
+It includes a number of design and construction changes that are meant to protect both lives and property.

 Aside from government office buildings, the directive also impacts structures where people gather and live.

-Whether the threat concerns a potential car bomb, roadside IED or booby-trapped trash can, UFC 4-010-01 addresses both the hardening of structures as well as the required standoff distances that have been proven to mitigate such threats.
+Whether the threat concerns a potential car bomb, roadside IED, or booby-trapped trash can, UFC 4-010-01 addresses both the hardening of structures as well as the required standoff distances that have been proven to mitigate such threats.
 For instance, the simplest strategy for protecting a building and its occupants from a car bomb is to maximize the standoff distance between a building and the explosive device.
 This can be anywhere from 82 to 148 feet, depending upon the size of the potential explosive device.
-UFC 4-010-01 actually specifies two different conventional construction standoff distances: one for a larger explosive (Weight 1: for example, a car bomb) along with one associated with a smaller explosive (Weight 2: a pipe bomb).
+UFC 4-010-01 actually specifies two different conventional construction standoff distances.
+One is for a larger explosive (Weight 1: for example, a car bomb); the other is one associated with a smaller explosive (Weight 2: a pipe bomb).

-The governing principle of the directive is to be able to guide architects and contractors in what it takes to harden windows, doors, exterior walls and roofs in any proposed or existing structure without having to undertake special analysis usually required for blast mitigation.
-Other considerations of the directive include such things as vehicle barriers, parking areas, stairwells, mail rooms and exhaust systems.
+The governing principle of the directive is to be able to guide architects and contractors in what it takes to harden windows, doors, exterior walls, and roofs in any proposed or existing structure.
+This should be done without having to undertake special analysis usually required for blast mitigation.
+Other considerations of the directive include such things as vehicle barriers, parking areas, stairwells, mail rooms, and exhaust systems.

-When one considers the fact that the changes made to the original directive were derived from lessons learned the hard way, then we can all rest easier knowing that the required upgrades are a small price to pay to protect everyone who works, gathers and lives under the stars and stripes.
+The changes made to the original directive were derived from lessons learned the hard way.
+Therefore, the required upgrades are a small price to pay to protect everyone.